This topic is applicable to Sonos owners only.

 - Initial configuration of AlbumPlays … get AlbumPlays running with a basic configuration… it finds your Sonos zones and start detecting track plays

-- Wrap up steps … convenience functions, also secure your Raspberry Pi against hacker attack, and your database agaist corruption
+- Wrap up steps … convenience functions, also send yourself an Alert email if a problem arises, also secure your Raspberry Pi against hacker attack

 - Manual Installation steps: